asconix/rfcs/rfcs/0057-secrets-for-services.md

 This is a minimal example of a service depending on a secret called `secret1`.

-More specifically, in this example a secrets scope is created - to allow for extensibility and differentiation a store has a type.
+More specifically, in this example a secrets scope is created - to allow for extensibility and differentiation a store have a type.
 In this case "folder" denotes a secrets store in the form of a root-only accessible locked down directory on the local filesystem.
 Here we want to acquire access to 2 secrets, and 2 secrets only, which are specified in `loadSecrets`, by their id.
-How a secrets identifier is resolved, should be up to the fetcher function and here it's just trivially the file-name (this of course does not allow for file extensions).
+How a secrets identifier is resolved, should be up to the fetcher function and here it's just trivially the file-name (this of course does not allow file extensions).

 These secrets are then made acessible to the target service's unit definitions as arguments passed into a lambda within the scope.
 These arguments then point to